Skip to main content

 Max Achieved QPS4,4054,221-4.2%

-Even after increasing services by 26x (4 to 104) in the Cilium eBPF environment, all metrics remained identical within measurement error (within 5%).
+In a Cilium eBPF environment, even after increasing services from 4 to 104 (26x increase), all metrics remained the same within measurement error (within 5%).
 This confirms that eBPF's hash map-based O(1) lookup maintains consistent performance regardless of service count.
-However, as shown in the kube-proxy scaling test below, iptables overhead is also practically minimal at the 1,000-service level.
-Unless service counts scale to several thousand or more, this difference is unlikely to impact real-world performance.
+However, as shown in the kube-proxy scaling test below, iptables overhead is also practically negligible at the 1,000-service level, so this difference is unlikely to affect real-world performance unless service counts scale to several thousand or more.

 kube-proxy (iptables) Service Scaling